radicle-dev/radicle-alpha/docs/source/reference.rst

 ~~~~~~

 Merges two structures together.
 On vectors and lists this performs
-concatenations.
+concatenation.
 On dicts this performs the right-biased merge.

 ``list``
 ~~~~~~~~